Code-Institute-Submissions/Tylerdevries-Epic-Minesweeper_AprResub/README.md

 ### Solved Bugs

 * When I originally wrote the project I was getting constant indentation errors due to trying to fit functions inside the 80 character limit.
-I took help from users on stack overflow to remedy this issue by properly indenting my functions using parenthesis.
+I took help from users on stack overflow to remedy this issue by properly indenting my functions using brackets and parenthesis.

 ### Remaining Bugs